-“I thought, what if I could go on vacation with these couples?” she explained.
+“I thought, ‘What if I could go on vacation with these couples?’” she explained.
 “I could give them some real tools to better communicate with one another; to help them get to the bottom of these issues.
-I could help with walk away with some real insight.”
+I could help them walk away with some real insight.”

 The rest of the time revolves around the specific needs of each individual couple.
 Most mornings are dedicated to workshops; most afternoons are filled with excursions.
 The evenings are when couples have to do their “homework.”

-Such retreats are following a much larger trend.
-In its 13th annual Global Spa & Wellness Trends Forecast, Spafinder Wellness 365 announced that a number of spas, retreats, and studios would start pivoting their programming towards sexual literacy and wellbeing.
+This type of intimacy retreat follows a much larger trend.
+In its 13th annual Global Spa & Wellness Trends Forecast, Spafinder Wellness 365 announced that a number of spas, retreats, and studios would start pivoting their programming toward sexual literacy and well-being.
 They were right.
 Like Nelson, a number of “sexperts” have begun looking to retreats as a new way to conduct business.
-But while Nelson, a therapist by trade, often focusing on issues involving communication, libido, parenthood, and infertility during her retreat, others have a more explicit agenda.
+But while Nelson, a therapist by trade, is often focusing on issues involving communication, libido, parenthood, and infertility during her retreat, others have a more explicit agenda.